 A Powerful Natural Performance Enhancer

 In this competition, the women broke 9 world records by substantial margins.
 At first, governing sports authorities suspected that a performance-enhancing drug had been used and they stripped the women of their medals.
 However, when their coach came forward with the real story, their success was credited to growing Cordyceps and subsequent testing proved the women were indeed drug-free (Digby, Ernst, and Mukharji, 2010)

 Researchers worldwide were fascinated by the possibility of locating such a powerful natural performance enhancer.
 Then, they found that there was already considerable research from China showing that Cordyceps increases ATP (Adenosine triphosphate) at the cellular level, and increases oxygen utilization by the body, resulting in an increase of useful energy ( Mizuno, 1999).

 This seemed to solve the controversy over the record-breaking athletes.
 Thinking there was something more to be learned about this rare botanical medicine, researchers from Aloha Medicinals mounted an expedition to Tibet to study this unusual creature in its native habitat.

 What researchers found was an amazing resource for well-being.
 Unfortunately, it’s also a victim of its own popularity, an economic powerhouse being driven to extinction in the middle of political upheaval.
 The harvesting of this product has accounted for more than 50% of the Tibetan economy for many years, but lately it has become harder and harder to find due to over-harvesting and political oppression (Malone, 2014).

-The Tibetan nomads rely on the once-a-year harvest of Cordyceps to maintain their subsistence living, while the Chinese are striving to “modernize” their new territory of Tibet.
+The Tibetan nomads rely on the once-a-year harvest and growing of Cordyceps to maintain their subsistence living, while the Chinese are striving to “modernize” their new territory of Tibet.
 Once the source of prosperity, this medicinal mushroom is now causing deadly turf wars.